kedro-org/kedro/docs/source/tutorial/create_pipelines.md

 The next steps are to create a [node](../resources/glossary.md#node) for each function, and to create a [modular pipeline](../resources/glossary.md#modular-pipeline) for data processing:

+> If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste, but it's worth reviewing the code in `src/kedro_tutorial/pipelines/data_processing/pipeline.py`.

 Add the following to `src/kedro_tutorial/pipelines/data_processing/pipeline.py`, so the `create_pipeline()` function looks as follows:

 <details>